-Compensation and Personnel Committee.
-Among other things, the Compensation and Personnel Committee approves and oversees the Company's compensation programs, including cash and equity-based incentive programs provided to members of the Company's senior management group, including the Company's Chief Executive Officer, Chief Financial Officer and other named executive officers, reviews the compensation of directors for service on the Board and its committees, and approves or recommends to the Board, as required, specific compensation actions, including salary adjustments, annual cash incentives, stock option grants and employment and severance arrangements for the Chief Executive Officer and other executive officers.
+Compensation and Personnel Committee

+Among other things, the Compensation and Personnel Committee:

+- Approves and oversees the Company's compensation programs, including cash and equity-based incentive programs provided to members of the Company's senior management group, including the Company's Chief Executive Officer, Chief Financial Officer and other named executive officers; - · Reviews the compensation of directors for service on the Board and its committees; and - Approves or recommends to the Board, as required, specific compensation actions, including salary adjustments, annual cash incentives, stock option grants and employment and severance arrangements for the Chief Executive Officer and other executive officers.

 The Compensation and Personnel Committee may, in its discretion, delegate all or a portion of its duties and responsibilities to a subcommittee consisting solely of members of the Compensation and Personnel Committee who are non-employee directors and outside directors.
 The Board has determined that all members of the Compensation and Personnel Committee are "independent directors" under the applicable listing standards of the NYSE.
-The Compensation and Personnel Committee met seven times during fiscal 2015.
+The Compensation and Personnel Committee met eight times during fiscal 2017.
 The Compensation and Personnel Committee operates pursuant to a written charter adopted by the Board, which is available on the Company's website and in print to any stockholder that requests it.
-To access the charter from the Company's website, go to www.kornferry.com, click on "About Us", select "Investor Relations" from the drop-down menu, then click on the "Corporate Governance" link under "Company Information".
+To access the charter from the Company's website, go to www.kornferry.com, select "Investor Relations" from the drop-down menu, then click on the "Corporate Governance" link located in a list on the right side of the page.
 Requests for a printed copy should be addressed to Korn/Ferry International, 1900 Avenue of the Stars, Suite 2600, Los Angeles, California 90067, Attention: Corporate Secretary.